Making your premises safer

-Security marking improves the chances of recovering your property if you are unfortunate enough to suffer a loss.
+Security marking improves the chances of recovering your property if you’re unfortunate enough to suffer a loss.
 It can also assist in any investigation and provide valuable evidence, which may lead to a successful prosecution.

-If you use one of these methods you should ensure that it identifies that the item belongs to you.
-Every item should have a secure and visible mark that will help to return it to you. if you require any further security advice then please contact us. our security advice is free and with no obligation.
+If you use one of these methods, you should ensure that it identifies that the item belongs to you.
+Every item should have a secure and visible mark that will help to return it to you.
+If you require any further security advice, then please contact us.